Marfjeh/Modpack-Updater/README.md

 * Version manager so it doesnt redownload the already installed version
 * Prevent from deleting user-added mods.
 * Switch from SHA-1 to something else?
+* abillity to launch the game? and interface?